Bernese Rescue & Rehoming

 Rescue and Rehoming is a vital part of the club and over the last few years has rehomed an average of over 30 dogs per year which requires a massive effort to keep finding homes and helpers.
 Whether volunteering to help or in need of help to rehome a Bernese, the process starts with your first contact by phone or email and whatever help you give it will be really really appreciated and gratefully received..

-If you are interested in finding out more about how you might be able to help a Bernese in need or want to volunteer to help in your area, please get in touch with Fiona or Jeanette for a chat.
+If you are interested in finding out more about how you might be able to help a Bernese in need or want to volunteer to help in your area, please get in touch with Fiona or Jeanette for a friendly casual chat.

 .